Muffakham/snetiment-analysis/README.md

 pip3 install -r requirements.txt
 python3 main.py -f experiments/pipe.yml
 ```

+## Note
+Since the project was trained on a free cloud instance of google Colab, the requirements frozen in the requirements.txt file comprises a long list of packages pre-installed there.
+Not all the packages in it are necessary to run the code.

 ## Project Structure

       ├── datasets                    # contains all files realted to the data and data ingestion script